How to Write a Business Plan Cover Letter That Wins Investors

 Once done, thank the reader for their time, express your eagerness to see their response, and request a meeting to discuss things further.
 End the letter with a formal sign-off.

-- Keep the letter short and descriptive, no more than one or two pages.
+• Keep the letter short and descriptive, up to one or two pages.

-- Use a formal, conversational tone, and avoid using slang, jargon, and contractions.
-The easier it is to read your letter, the better.
+• Use a formal, conversational tone, and avoid slang, jargon, and contractions.
+The easier it’s to read your letter, the better.

-- Mention your professional background, the competency of the management team, and how it all benefits the business.
+• Mention your professional background, the competency of the management team, and how it benefits the business.

-- If you’ve acquired funding in the past, highlight the individuals, institutions, or banks that have invested in your company.
+• Mention the individuals, institutions, or banks that have invested in your organization in the past.

 [Your Name]